 The way customers search for the products, services and offers they want is changing.
 According to eMarketer, adult consumers now spend more media time on mobile devices than newspapers and magazines combined.

 In fact, 73% percent of Americans say their mobile device is now their Number 1 most-used technology device, according to a Pew study.
-One in four households have ditched their landlines altogether, and mobile Internet usage is projected to overtake desktop Internet access by 2014, according to Microsoft Tag.
+One in four households have ditched their landlines altogether, and mobile Internet usage is projected to overtake desktop Internet access by 2014.

 Understanding that having a mobile optimized website is the first step towards improving your online results.
-If you’d like to have access to even more critical information and powerful marketing tips, as well as a way to generate conversion-ready Internet marketing prospects each month, click on the link below.
+If you’d like to have access to even more critical information and powerful marketing tips, as well as a way to generate conversion-ready Internet marketing prospects each month, fill out the form below and subscribe to my blog.